 Hello, all!
-Shellye McDaniel here with a sweet dimensional scrapbook layout with a window feature as a focal point.
-It’s simple to do so let’s get started!
+Shellye McDaniel here with a sweet dimensional scrapbook layout with a window feature.
+It’s a simple way to draw focus to a single photo, so let’s get started!

 Create the Window Feature

-To begin I took a 12X12 sheet of double-sided scrapbook paper.
-Next, I placed a 6X6 square in the center for tracing.
+To begin take a 12×12-inch sheet of double-sided scrapbook paper and place a 6×6-inch square in the center for tracing.

-I folded the edges back gently by bringing the flaps to the front of the scrapbook page.
+Fold the edges back gently by bringing the flaps over the front of the patterned paper.

-Next, I used small pieces of Crafty Foam Tape and attached to the backside of each flap.
+Now use small pieces of Crafty Foam Tape and attach it to the backside of each corner of the flaps.

-Following that, I attached the flaps to the front of the scrapbook paper.
-I made sure that each of the flaps was evenly apart and formed a neat square.
+Attach the flaps to the front of the scrapbook paper.
+Make sure that each of the flaps is evenly spaced and forms a neat square.

 Making the Second Layer

-For the next step, I attached a wood-grain patterned paper to the back.
-First I added strips of the Crafty Foam Tape as shown below.
+For the second layer attach a wood-grain patterned paper to the back of the page using strips of the Crafty Foam Tape as shown below.

-Once the background paper has been added, I now have the perfect slate for photos and embellishments!
+I now have the perfect background slate for photos and embellishments!

 The Embellishing Details

-To the inside of the window, I added pom trim with strips of Extreme Double-Sided Tape 1/8in to hold in place.
+Add pom trim to the inside of the window with strips of Extreme Double-Sided Tape 1/8in to hold it in place.

-After threading the twine, I attached two wooden buttons to the sides of the ‘window’ with Adhesive Dots 3D.
+After threading with twine, attach two wooden buttons to the sides of the window with Adhesive Dots 3D.

-Of course, the snowflakes needed some bling, so I attached pink rhinestone with the smallest of the 3D Foam Circles White Mix.
-By using the foam, I was able to continue the dimensional effect!
+Of course, the snowflakes need some bling, use pink rhinestones with the smallest of the 3D Foam Circles White Mix.
+By using 3D Foam I can continue the dimensional effect!

-After adding the cardstock tags, I used the Dual Tip Glue Pen to attach pieces of the die-cut snowflakes.
+Add the cardstock tags and then with the Dual Tip Glue Pen attach pieces of the die-cut snowflakes.
 I like using just a small dollop of the glue so that the die-cuts aren’t completely flat.